-Let you know in advance that we'd like to call you.
-We'll never call you out of the blue.
+We'll message you in the app to let you know we plan to ring you.
+And we'll never call you out of the blue.

-Go through security questions with you before discussing your account, so we know we're talking to the account holder.
+We'll always go through security questions with you before discussing your account, to confirm we're really speaking to you.

 On a call, we'll never:

-Ask you to move money to a "safe account"
+Ask you to move your money to a "safe account"

-Give you account details or pressure you to move your money into that account
+Pressure you to move your money into a different account

 Tell you to take out a loan or overdraft